JonathanBallard/X4_RKI-ShipSpecialization/README.md

 <div style="width: 80%; color: white; background-color: #4a0707; font-weight: bold; padding: 12px 12px; margin: 30px,0px,5px,0px;"><font size="5">Short Description:  </font></div>

 A mod for the game __X4: Foundations__ by __Egosoft__.
-RKI-ShipSpecialization (RKI-SS) makes scouts and interceptors more useful by increasing their performance in their roles.
-This is achieved by increasing the statistics most associated with their roles, while still ensuring they're well balanced for VRO. is intended to be used together with the incredible [__Variety and Rebalance Overhaul (VRO)__](https://www.nexusmods.com/x4foundations/mods/305) mod, which was created by _Shuul_.
+RKI-ShipSpecialization (RKI-SS) organizes some hand-picked small ships into specialized classes, including 2 newly created classes of light reconnaissance ship: Vedettes and Scanners.
+These ships then receive enhancements ranging from moderate to superb, based on the designated roles of their new classification.
+Several QoL changes have been included as well.
+RKI-SS is intended to be used together with the incredible [__Variety and Rebalance Overhaul (VRO)__](https://www.nexusmods.com/x4foundations/mods/305) mod, which was created by _Shuul_.
 ShipSpecialization changes will also be applied to appropriate ships from some/all/none of the recommended mods, based on whether you install that mod.
 No additional mods are required.
 However, RKI-SS does REQUIRE all 3 Egosoft DLC's (Split Vendetta, Cradle of Humanity, and Tides of Avarice).

 <div style="width: 80%; color: white; background-color: #4a0707; font-weight: bold; padding: 12px 12px; margin: 30px,0px,5px,0px;"><font size="5">Recommended Mods:  </font></div>